ivop/atari8080/README.md

 ### Intel 8080 Emulator

-This repository contains two Intel 8080 emulators.
-One was written in C with the idea in mind to eventually implement the same virtual machine in 6502 assembly.
-If you look at its source code, you'll find lots of ponderings and comments on how to efficiently implement it in assembly.
-It also mimics the 16kB extended memory banking of the Atari 130XE.

-The C version has a complete BIOS (minus list, reader and punch) implementation that is capable of running vanilla CP/M 2.2.
-Terminal handling is done in raw mode, so control characters work like expected.
-Ctrl-X exits the emulator.

-The 6502 version comes in two flavors.
-One runs one of the four test suites on the Atari OS and has a minimal BIOS, just enough to output messages to CONOUT.
+This repository contains an Intel 8080 emulator for the Atari 130XE written in 6502 assembly.

-The second version is an overlay that is meant to be run on top of CP/M-65.
+The Makefile builds an overlay that is meant to be run on top of CP/M-65.
 It translates all 8080 BIOS calls to their CP/M-65 equivalents.
 BDOS and CCP run "natively" on the 8080 emulation.
 The overlay loader is at https://github.com/ivop/cpm65/tree/8080ovl.